trynthink/scout/docs/tutorials.rst

      ...}

 .. note::
-   If a value other than ``null`` is provided for the fuel type of the ECM, the primary fuel types selected for the applicable baseline market should include all of the fuel types that can be switched away from when employing the ECM in a building.
+   If a value other than ``null`` is provided for the fuel type of the ECM, the fuel types selected for the applicable baseline market should include all of the fuel types that can be switched away from when employing the ECM in a building.

 When updating an existing ECM, the identifying information for the contributor should be provided in the "_updated_by" field instead of the "_added_by" field. ::